hgwood/craql/README.md

 data-manipulation-specific programming language.
 SQL is also very often already part of the stack anyway!

-> ⚠ I'm referring to SQL, not PL/SQL or PL/pgSQL.
+> ⚠ I'm referring to SQL, not PL/pgSQL (aka stored procedures).

 ## How does it work?